 Despite the favourable long term trend to worldwide semiconductor consumption, one cannot lose sight of the fact that it is a cyclical growth industry.
 Like many industries that benefit from economies of scale, incremental additions to capacity tend to be chunky and often come on stream just after demand has peaked.
 Further, this industry has been characterised by broadening geographical participation with the Taiwanese and Koreans playing catch-up and challenging the likes of Japan and America.
 One factor that may smooth the amplitude of the cycle is the development of the super fab companies who take in works from the design specialists.
 This is also an important development for the equipment suppliers who face a greater concentration of buyers.
 The outcome of this may be more mergers and acquisitions amongst the equipment suppliers who in any case see benefits from consolidating R&D budgets.
 Furthermore, over the next three years, the equipment suppliers will find themselves better insulated from the vagaries of the cycle as their customers, the semiconductor makers, are at the start of two major technology upgrades.
 For all that, the industry stands out for its persistent profitability: even at the bottom of the cycle the quality companies remain profitable.

-We believe the recent sell off in the Nasdaq where fabless chip designers have seen their share prices collapse to a third of their peaks and those of the semiconductor equipment suppliers (SPE) by 70%, sets an interesting environment for investors with sensible time horizons.
+We believe the recent sell off in the Nasdaq, where some share prices have collapsed to a third of their peaks, establishes an interesting environment for investors with sensible time horizons.

 Kerr Neilson Managing Director